When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Most importantly, cats want to feel safe in their homes.
 There should be plenty of hiding places and designated areas for their food and water away from their litterbox.
 Household items may pose a hazard to your curious companion.
 Your Maine Coon Siberian blend brings together two rugged breeds bred for the cold.
 Providing cat trees and scratch toys will help her find appropriate ways to express her desire to climb and scratch.

 Your Maine Coon Siberian mix will likely be athletic and fun-loving.
 Both breeds are people-oriented.
 Fortunately, her Siberian side is calm and sensible, so with proper attention and some toys for her to play with, she should be content to await your return patiently.
-Both sides of her lineage are athletic and strong, so make sure she has plenty of opportunities to stay fit.
+Both sides of her lineage are athletic and strong, so ensure she has plenty of opportunities to stay fit.
 Lasers and wand toys keep her moving, and her Siberian athleticism may even have her doing somersaults to catch the toy.
 If she’s getting sufficient exercise and time with you, separation will be easier for her to handle.

 Maine Coons and Siberians accept training better than some breeds, so you may be able to teach them to walk on a leash.
 It takes the proper equipment and a lot of patience.
 Not only does being able to get out and about safely outside keep her healthy physically, but it can also alleviate boredom and improve indoor behavior.
 Whether your blended kitten is a climber or not depends on which parent she takes after, but regardless, she’ll appreciate interactive toys that keep her mind and body exercised.